What are employers saying about RAP?

 - Loyola offers additional CLE and professional development training for graduates during their participation in the program.

-- September 16, 2016: Participating RAP employers are announced to recent graduates
+- November 16, 2016: Participating employers are announced to recent graduates

 How Can I Become a Participating Employer?